Best Defensive ETFs to Protect Your Portfolio

 Another way to approach the best defensive ETFs is to find one with a focus on "fundamentals" – that is, the profit and sales performance of a stock as opposed to just how much its share price is moving.
 Theoretically, these key metrics are what result in the long-term appreciation of a stock's value rather than short-term measures of sentiment or the news cycle.

-The iShares MSCI USA Quality Factor ETF (QUAL, $147.74) embraces the power of these numbers.
+The iShares MSCI USA Quality Factor ETF (QUAL, $179.76) embraces the power of these numbers.
 The ETF is composed of a focused list of about 125 large and mid-sized U.S. stocks that exhibit stronger fundamentals than their peers, as well as a historical tendency to outperform the competition.
-Right now, top holdings include credit card giant Visa (V), Facebook parent Meta Platforms (META) and semiconductor stock Nvidia (NVDA).
+Right now, top holdings include semiconductor stock Nvidia (NVDA) and tech giants Apple and Microsoft.

 The stocks that make up this fund are chosen based on factors like their return on equity and earnings growth.
-With many projecting a recession or a milder economic slowdown could hit later this year, a focus on quality is essential.
+With some still projecting a recession or mild economic slowdown that could hit at some point over the next year, a focus on quality is essential.
 So, if you're looking for the best defensive ETFs, it might be beneficial to overlay a screen for quality instead of just picking the standard vanilla index fund.

 Invesco S&P 500 Low Volatility ETF